CalvinWilliams1012/personal-site/src/pages/blog/2021-08-21-is-it-cheaper-in-ottawa-or-gatineau-in-2021.md

 At an income of **$150000**, **Ontario income tax is $7456 cheaper**.

-Accounting for only the income taxes and rental costs, the income that would make up for the difference in rent is **$130800.** At this income, Ontario is **$6678 cheaper** **per year**.
+Accounting for only the income taxes and rental costs, the income that would make up for the difference in rent is **$130800.** At this income, Ontario is **$6678 cheaper** **per year**,which would be the exact difference we see in rent.
 Therefore, if you only want to use these two major factors, if you earn less than **$130800**, Gatineau is cheaper, while above this Ontario is cheaper.

 # Insurance, Registration, and Licensing